Chamele-listens/chess/README.md

 #### Saving and loading

-You can type save any time during the game to save a file.
-You can also type load anytime to load from an existing save file.
+You can type save/load any time during the game to save/load a file.
 A save file folder will be created automatically if there isn't any.

 #### Warning
 You can only create one save_file at a time !